15 Tips for Moving Out of State

 Do your pets travel well?
 Are your pets’ shot records updated?
 Speak with your vet.
 Look into any certification requirements in the next place.
 Set aside Fido’s favorite toys and Fluffy’s preferred food bowls to help ease the transition.
 Bonus tip: Read this state-by-state guide to moving with your pets.

 Will your employer help with the whole relocating-to-another-state process?
 If the company you work for is behind your move, what kind of costs do they cover?
 Do they pay for your long-distance moving truck rental?
 Lodging?
 Food?
 Find out long before the big day.
 Hang onto your receipts for reimbursement.

 Hunt online for social groups in your new town or city.
 Search for social networking groups, like Meetup, for people in your new city to post events, services, and things for sale.
 You can find out the town’s events, help discover area services, and get more excited about moving to another state.

 Maybe the moving company needs to change your date or your things will take longer to arrive than planned.
 Or, you could hit horrible weather and have to hole up in a strange city for a few days.
 Whatever “it” is, know your finances can handle it.
-Save up an emergency fund in cash for life’s unexpected detours.
+When you’re moving to another state, it’s important to save a cash emergency fund for life’s unexpected detours.